Everything about laces

 Customizing your laces

-If you find that your laces are too long, you can always cut them to size.
+If you find that yours are too long, you can always cut them to size.
 However, you’ll need to re-tip the ends to prevent fraying.
 This is a quick fix, and there are plenty of tutorials online showing how to do it properly.

 How long do laces last?